My journey into self love has been life changing.

 - in only as much measure as I can emotionally afford

 Not over-stretching myself in time, effort and money as these are all means of getting emotionally invested.
-It’s easier to adopt the “send and forget” strategy I use for e-mail (viz. deleting the message from my sent mail so I forget having sent it before it gets committed to long-term memory) when the investment is from your emotional petty cash.
+It’s easier investing from my emotional petty cash followed up with deleting the transaction details, such as the “send and forget” strategy I use for e-mail (viz. deleting the message from my sent mail so I forget having sent it before it gets committed to long-term memory) .
 I’m not expecting one to be beholden to me in any event, but it eliminates the anticipation of common decency which I might never get, and can thus move on with my life.

 - unto myself as I would do unto others